Loading figure…

 Sign in to cast a vote.

-Jack Reed supports federal action to cut emissions and has advocated for clean energy initiatives.
-He has been rated 100% by the League of Conservation Voters, indicating a pro-environment voting record.
+Jack Reed advocates for federal action to cut emissions and has been rated 95% by the League of Conservation Voters, indicating a strong pro-environment voting record.
+He supports measures to address climate change and promote clean energy.

-Jack Reed supports federal action to cut emissions and has advocated for clean energy initiatives.
-He has been rated 100% by the League of Conservation Voters, indicating a pro-environment voting record.
+Jack Reed advocates for federal action to cut emissions and has been rated 95% by the League of Conservation Voters, indicating a strong pro-environment voting record.
+He supports measures to address climate change and promote clean energy.

-Jack Reed supports stricter firearms regulation, including background checks for every firearm sale.
+Jack Reed supports stricter firearms regulation, including background checks for all firearm sales.
 He has been rated F by the NRA, indicating a pro-gun control voting record.

-Jack Reed supports stricter firearms regulation, including background checks for every firearm sale.
+Jack Reed supports stricter firearms regulation, including background checks for all firearm sales.
 He has been rated F by the NRA, indicating a pro-gun control voting record.

-Jack Reed supports a larger government role in health coverage, advocating for the preservation of the Affordable Care Act and increased funding for public health initiatives.
-He has been rated 100% by the American Public Health Association, indicating a pro-public health record.
+Jack Reed advocates for a larger government role in health coverage, supporting measures to expand access to healthcare and maintain protections under the Affordable Care Act.
+He has been rated 100% by the American Public Health Association.

-Jack Reed supports a larger government role in health coverage, advocating for the preservation of the Affordable Care Act and increased funding for public health initiatives.
-He has been rated 100% by the American Public Health Association, indicating a pro-public health record.
+Jack Reed advocates for a larger government role in health coverage, supporting measures to expand access to healthcare and maintain protections under the Affordable Care Act.
+He has been rated 100% by the American Public Health Association.

 Jack Reed supports higher taxes on corporations and top earners, advocating for progressive taxation policies.
 He has been rated 100% by the Citizens for Tax Justice, indicating support for progressive taxation.